-5 Reasons You Want To Work From Home
+5 Reasons To Work Online From Home

 Is an entrepreneurial spirit pulsing in your veins?
 Many entrepreneurs love working from home, but it does take a certain personality type to run a home-based business.
 Discipline, consistency, and organizational skills are all requirements, as is dedication and the motivation to keep going when your business isn’t progressing as you think it should.
 If you excel at time management, and have an opportunity to work from home, it may be an incredible option for you.
-Here are 5 reasons you want to work from home.
+Here are 5 reasons to work online from home.

 1. You Can Set Your Own Hours